nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

 <br/>

 ## Learning Objectives

-- Review the Nginx Ingress Controller image
+- Review the NGINX Ingress Controller image details
+- Verity the NGINX Ingress Controller Alpine Linux OS is running in FIPS mode
+- Verify the NGINX Ingress FIPS check is working
+- Verify the NIC can process FIPS compliant requests
-- Verify the NIC - FIPS image is running
+- Verify the NIC is not processing non-FIPS compliant requests
 - Update and Review the NIC logging variables to capture SSL/FIPS related fields
-- Verify the NIC is passing FIPS compliant traffic
-- Verify the NIC is not passing non-compliant traffic
+- Verify TLS Cipher processing

 <br/>